tdogcodes/tdogcodes/README.md

 # Hi, I'm Tracy ✌️

-I'm a web developer at GungHo Entertainment, currently pursuing a computer science degree at Western Governors University (WGU). 🦉 <br/>
+I'm a web developer at GungHo Entertainment, currently pursuing a computer science degree at Western Governors University.🦉 <br/>
 Based in Hemet, California, I enjoy bringing ideas to life online, and making them aesthetic and responsive. 🖥️

 ## My Stack 🛠️